-Use of pesticide in agricultural production is well known.
+The use of pesticides in agricultural production is well known.
 Farmers from all around the world use a certain level of permissible pesticide to protect crops and produce from insects, herbicides, and fungicides.
-However, in recent time, samples of fruits and vegetables containing pesticides much above the permitted Maximum Residue Limits or MRL have been reported.
+However, in recent times, samples of fruits and vegetables containing pesticides much above the permitted Maximum Residue Limits or MRL have been reported.

-Therefore, attention must be paid towards the cleaning all kind of raw produce with the help of vegetable purifier.
-The appliance is built to clean residual of pesticides and other pathogens.
-The vegetable purifier is a new age appliance that can efficiently remove dangerous contaminants from food items that can harm the unborn baby.
+Therefore, attention must be paid to cleaning all kinds of raw products with the help of a vegetable purifier.
+The appliance is built to clean residual pesticides and other pathogens.
+A vegetable purifier is a new-age appliance that can efficiently remove dangerous contaminants from food items that can harm the unborn baby.

 The role of environment and development disorder in young children is still at the nascent stage of research.
 Although researchers and scientists have been to establish some collaboration between the two, we cannot ignore the fact that a developing brain is more vulnerable to toxins in the environment than an adult brain.

-Overuse of pesticide in agriculture is a critical environmental hazard.
-Several independent studies have shown that excessive use of pesticide is known to decline the enzyme activity of the soil.
-The presence of enzyme in soil is essential for maintaining its health and quality.
+Overuse of pesticides in agriculture is a critical environmental hazard.
+Several independent studies have shown that excessive use of pesticides is known to decline the enzyme activity of the soil.
+The presence of enzymes in the soil is essential for maintaining its health and quality.
 Although pesticides are essential to expand agricultural produce, long-term exposure to pesticides can cause an imbalance between microorganisms and components of the soil.
-The pesticide-laced soil is also believed to contaminate ground water which is yet another concern to ponder over.
+The pesticide-laced soil is also believed to contaminate groundwater which is yet another concern to ponder over.

-The growing use of pesticide in Agriculture calls for investing in appliances like vegetable purifier.
-At the same time, measures must be taken to adopt alternative techniques that promote sound agricultural practices to check environmental ramification and protection of human health.
+The growing use of pesticides in Agriculture calls for investing in appliances like a vegetable cleaners purifiers.
+At the same time, measures must be taken to adopt alternative techniques that promote sound agricultural practices to check environmental ramifications and the protection of human health.

 Frequently Asked Questions